mikea/bladenanos3/s3/microheli_performance.md

 ## Ordering

-Microheli experience starts right out of the order: you get e-mail saying that the package you ordered is out of stock and you’ll get it in 10 days (promise!) instead of promised 3.
+Microheli experience starts right from ordering: you get an e-mail saying that the package you ordered is out of stock and you’ll get it in 10 days (promise!) instead of promised 3.
 I contacted Microheli after 12 days of silence.
 Only then they shipped.
 15 days total.

 ## Documentation